Skip to content

 Enabling activeDocs, loadedDocs, or inMemoryDocs can generate significant data volume, especially in environments with many apps.

-• activeDocs - Apps where users are currently working
+• activeDocs - Apps where users are currently working.

-• loadedDocs - Apps loaded in memory with active sessions
+• loadedDocs - Apps loaded in memory with active sessions.

-• inMemoryDocs - Apps in memory but without active sessions
+• inMemoryDocs - Apps in memory but without active sessions.

 Released under the MIT License.